ctb/2023-equitable-efficient/docs/project-management.md

 After the meeting, send around updates to remind people of what happened at the meeting and what needs to happen.

-??? note "checklists"
+???+ note "Checklist for immediate post-meeting actions"

-    - [ ] send post-meeting summaries (within 1 hour of meeting end).
+    - [ ] Send post-meeting summaries (within 1 hour of meeting end).
-    - [ ] remind team members on action items as needed.
+    - [ ] Remind team members of action items as needed.

 ### Resources